-This vegan pineapple upside down cake has everything you want in an upside-down cake — it’s a moist vanilla cake with hint of pineapple flavor topped with a buttery caramelized pineapple-brown sugar topping and the unforgettable flavor of maraschino cherries.
+This vegan pineapple upside down cake has everything you want in an upside-down cake -- it's a moist vanilla cake with hint of pineapple flavor topped with a buttery caramelized pineapple-brown sugar topping and the unforgettable flavor of maraschino cherries.
 A classic flavor combination that is incredibly delicious!
-Here’s what you’ll need to make it:

-- granulated sugar – we’ll use granulated sugar to create a nice sweetness and complement the pineapple flavor.
+- granulated sugar - to keep this pineapple upside down cake vegan, we’ll use organic cane sugar to create a nice sweetness and complement the pineapple flavor.

 - canola oil - helps to keep our vegan pineapple upside down cake nice and moist.